OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  How A Task Is Scheduled By A Jobtracker?
+##  How a task is scheduled by a Jobtracker?
 The TaskTrackers send out heartbeat messages to the JobTracker, usually every few minutes, to reassure the JobTracker that it is still alive.
 These messages also inform the JobTracker of the number of available slots, so the JobTracker can stay up to date with where in the cluster work can be delegated.
 When the JobTracker tries to find somewhere to schedule a task within the MapReduce operations, it first looks for an empty slot on the same server that hosts the DataNode containing the data, and if not, it looks for an empty slot on a machine in the same rack.

 [Table of Contents](#HADOOP)

-## How Many Instances Of Tasktracker Run On A Hadoop Cluster?
+## How many instances of Tasktracker run on a Hadoop Cluster?
 There is one Daemon Tasktracker process for each slave node in the Hadoop cluster.

 [Table of Contents](#HADOOP)

-##  How Many Maximum Jvm Can Run On A Slave Node?
+##  How many maximum Jvm can run on a Slave Node?
 One or Multiple instances of Task Instance can run on each slave node.
 Each task instance is run as a separate JVM process.
 The number of Task instances can be controlled by configuration.
 Typically a high end machine is configured to run more task instances.

 [Table of Contents](#HADOOP)

-##  What Is Nas?
+##  What is Nas?
 It is one kind of file system where data can reside on one centralized machine and all the cluster member will read write data from that shared database, which would not be as efficient as HDFS.

 [Table of Contents](#HADOOP)

-##  How Hdfs Differs With Nfs?
+##  How Hdfs differs with Nfs?
 Following are differences between HDFS and NAS
     In HDFS Data Blocks are distributed across local drives of all machines in a cluster.
 Whereas in NAS data is stored on dedicated hardware.
     HDFS is designed to work with MapReduce System, since computation is moved to data.
 NAS is not suitable for MapReduce since data is stored separately from the computations.